XiaozhouCui/re-store/walk-through.md

 - In Program.cs, modify the `Main` method to be async, and pass in userManager
 - Create migration: `dotnet ef migrations add IdentityAdded`
 - Re-run the app: `dotnet watch run`, this will create the tables in DB

+## Setup Order table

+### Add new entities for Order table

+- Add new entities in folder _API/Entities/OrderAggregate_

+### Refactor identity and re-build database

+- By default, the Id of Identity tables are string (GUID), need to convert them into integer
+- Update Id types in User.cs, Role.cs, StoreContext.cs and Startup.cs
+- Drop the current database, run `dotnet ef database drop`, this will delete _store.db_
+- Remove all the migrations: delete folder _API/Data/Migrations_
+- Create a new migration: `dotnet ef migrations add OrderEntityAdded -o Data/Migrations`
+- The new migration file uses `<int>` for Id columns (autoincrement) in Identity tables (e.g. AspNetRoles)
+- Run the migration: `dotnet watch run`, this will re-build the database with updated table structures, and re-seed the data